Rawrshak/Rawrshak-Improvement-Proposals/RIP-3 Nft Bank/RIP-3 Nft Bank.md

 ## Rationale
 Design Considerations:
--   In BankStorage.sol, because storedAmounts, which basically is the bank account is tied to an account address, backup addresses will not be able to obtain true admin priveleges.
+-   In BankStorage.sol, because storedAmounts, which basically is the bank account, is tied to an account address, backup addresses will not be able to obtain true admin priveleges.
 To remedy this, it is possible that instead of mapping addresses to storedAmounts, we can map uint256 accountNumbers to the storedAmounts mapping.
 And in Bank.sol, we can add a createAccount function, which initializes the SecurityInfo struct of an accountNumber with an adminAddress variable.
 So if a user's private keys are lost, instead of checking whether msg.sender is equal to one of the backup addresses, we can set one of the backup addresses as the new admin address of the account.